-(1) Apply quantile regressions at every decile to investigate the change in literacy skills/curiosity score distribution between baseline and follow-up;

-(2) Apply randomization inference to compute the empirical p-values.
+- (1) Apply quantile regressions at every decile to investigate the change in literacy skills/curiosity score distribution between baseline and follow-up; - (2) Apply randomization inference to compute the empirical p-values.

 We plan to estimate heterogeneous treatment effects (HTE) in five baseline characteristics: the child's gender, baseline literacy skills, baseline curiosity scores, preschool enrollment status, and parental education.
 Specifically, we plan to separate children's baseline literacy skill and curiosity scores at the median of the score distribution and by thirds of the distribution.
 We plan to estimate treatment effects by whether children are enrolled in a formal preschool.
 We will also divide the sample by whether parents have a BA degree.
-The HTE model is where Z_i is the baseline characteristic; the coefficients θ_1 and θ_2 show the difference in treatment effects by the baseline characteristic; X_i is a vector of controls including the indicated baseline characteristic, and the unbalanced variables.
+The HTE model is where Z_i is the baseline characteristic; the coefficients θ_1 and θ_2 show the difference in treatment effects by the baseline characteristic; X_i is a vector of controls including the indicated baseline characteristic, the unbalanced variables, and the interaction between the treatment arms and these control variables.